TheFox/nagios-plugins/README.md

 Script: [check_github_release.rb](check_github_release.rb)

 This script can be used to check a release of a GitHub Repository.
+You can either choose a specific version, or dynamic.
+When checking the version dynamically you specify a command (`--cmd`) and a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) (`--cmdregexp`) to read the current version from the installed software.

 ## Usage